-(17) Components of other comprehensive income
+(18) Components of other comprehensive income

 a.
+For the three-month period ended 30 June 2024

+Other

+comprehensive

+Arising during income, Income tax income,

+the period net of tax effect net of tax

+To be reclassified to profit or loss in

+subsequent periods:

+Exchange differences resulting from

+translating the financial statements of a

+foreign operation \$1,903 \$1,903 \$3,548 \$5,451

+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

+b.
 For the three-month period ended 30 June 2023

-Arising during the period Other comprehensive income, net of tax Income tax effect Other comprehensive income, net of tax To be reclassified to profit or loss in subsequent periods: Exchange differences resulting from translating the financial statements of a foreign operation \$(32,321) \$(32,321) \$6,417 \$(25,904) Total of other comprehensive income \$(32,321) \$(32,321) \$6,417 \$(25,904)

-(Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

-b.
-For the three-month period ended 30 June 2022

-Arising during the period Other comprehensive income, net of tax Income tax effect Other comprehensive income, net of tax To be reclassified to profit or loss in subsequent periods: Exchange differences resulting from translating the financial statements of a foreign operation \$32,751 \$32,751 \$(6,550) \$26,201 Total of other comprehensive income \$32,751 \$32,751 \$(6,550) \$26,201 c.
-For the six-month period ended 30 June 2023 d.
-For the six-month period ended 30 June 2022

-Arising during the period Other comprehensive income, net of tax Income tax effect Other comprehensive income, net of tax To be reclassified to profit or loss in subsequent periods: Exchange differences resulting from translating the financial statements of a foreign operation \$(31,229) \$(31,229) \$6,212 \$(25,017) Total of other comprehensive income \$(31,229) \$(31,229) \$6,212 \$(25,017)
+Arising during the period Other comprehensive income, net of tax Income tax effect Other comprehensive income, net of tax To be reclassified to profit or loss in subsequent periods: Exchange differences resulting from translating the financial statements of a foreign operation \$(32,795) \$(32,795) \$6,417 \$(26,378) c.
+For the six-month peri od ended 30 Jun e 2024 Other comprehensive Other comprehensive Arising during the period income, net of tax Income tax effect income, net of tax To be reclassified to profit or loss in subsequent periods: Exchange differences resulting from translating the financial statements of a uie period not of tax Circui net of tax foreign operation \$150,064 \$150,064 \$(11,040) \$139,024 d.
+For the six-month peri od ended 30 Jun Other Other Arising during comprehensive income, Income tax comprehensive income, the period net of tax effect net of tax To be reclassified to profit or loss in subsequent periods: Exchange differences resulting from translating the financial statements of a foreign operation \$(31,229) \$(31,229) \$6,212 \$(25,017)